RaphaelEDiener/presentations/on_language_design.md

 This type of indentation requires 2 levels of indentation before the programmer even starts to write any productive code.
-Let's throw in a `for` loop or two and an `if` statement for good measure, and you already hit the magical "*for levels of indetation*" that should be the maximum.
+Let's throw in a `for` loop or two and an `if` statement for good measure, and you already hit the magical "*for levels of indentation*" that should be the maximum.
 Anything beyond that just is unreasonably hard to read.
 Anyone who had to work in a deeply nested JSON can attest to that.

-We need a way of doing namespacing and expressing control structure without increasing the levels of indent to an unreasonable level.
+We need a way of doing name spacing and expressing control structure without increasing the levels of indent to an unreasonable level.

 **The solution: Files as namespaces and method chaining syntax support.**